bhklab/PGx_Guidelines/README.md

 ```

 ## Cross-domain
 For this analysis, we have provided the Jupyter notebooks to run Ridge Regression (`Ridge.ipynb`), Elastic Net (`ElasticNet.ipynb`), and Random Forest (`RandomForest.ipynb`).
 For Deep Neural Networks experiments, we have provided `python` scripts in `DNN` subdirectory to run them.
-First you should create directories to sotre logs, models, and results.
-You should also add the path to these directories in `PGxGRun.bs`:
+First you should create directories to store logs, models, and results.
+You should also add your local `path` to these directories to `PGxGRun.bs`:
 ```
 mkdir logs
 mkdir models